refinedev/refine/documentation/docs/migration-guide/4x-to-5x.md

 + const user = result;
 ```

-#### useTable & useDataGrid & useSimpleList
+### useTable from @refinedev/react-table

+// TODO

+### useTable from @refinedev/core

-✅ There are no breaking changes in `useTable`, however, the return values have been restructured for clarity and consistency.
+✅ There are no breaking changes in `useTable`.
+However, we introduced a new result property to make data access easier and keep consistency across all hooks.

-This same pattern applies to `useDataGrid` and `useSimpleList`.

 ```diff
 const {